followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/dateSerializationFormat.md

 ---
 ---
 ##### shortDescription
-Specifies date-time values' serialization format.
+Specifies the format in which date-time values should be sent to the server.
 Use it only if you do not specify the [dataSource]({basewidgetpath}/Configuration/#dataSource) at design time.

 ---
 Without a data source, the widget cannot detect the date-time values' format.
 In this case, specify the **dateSerializationFormat** option that supports the following formats: